BadBoyHF/Bataille.c/README.md

-Voici mon projet de fin d'année 2017, c'est un simple jeu en C. C'est un jeu de cartes ( bataille )
+Bonjour voici mon programme de fin d'année en informatique, C'est un jeu de cartes en langage C.

+Hello this is my programm of the end of the year in informatics, That's a card game in language C.